 Fat burners generally stimulate an increase your metabolic rate by burning more calories in the form of fat.
 A good fat burning supplement should help reduce body fat and increase definition while maintaining muscle mass.

 The majority of supplementary fat burners have stimulants in them, to help speed metabolism.
 Fat burners should be used in conjunction with physical activity or exercise, eating calorie rich foods is of course a no-no, if you’re trying to lose some weight.

 Keep in mind that burners have their place and should only be ingested during daytime hours because of the stimulating effects of these supplements, taking them after supper or before you go to bed can be counterproductive and affect sleep patterns.

-Always read and respect manufactures suggested fat burner information, most fat burners can be found in capsule or pill form, and generally require 2 to 3 doses throughout the day.
+Always read and respect manufactures suggested fat burner information, most fat burners can be found in powder, capsule or pill form, and generally require 2 to 3 doses throughout the day.

 If taken longer than 2 to 3 months fat burners affect will begin to lose its potency, after prolonged use the body can become immune to the stimulus.